-The results indicated the effectiveness of emotion-focused therapy in increasing the mental well-being and functioning of incompatible couples (25).
-Also, Behvandi et al. investigated 45 patients with primary headache symptoms referred to the neurology These patients clinic. responded to perfectionism and intolerance of uncertainty scales.
-The results showed that emotionfocused integrated therapy based on compassion reduced the intolerance of uncertainty and perfectionism in patients with primary headaches (26).
-In addition, Mohammadi et al. assessed 45 spouses of veterans using the psychological-marital problems questionnaire of veterans' wives.
+The results indicated the effectiveness of emotion-focused therapy in increasing the well-being and functioning incompatible couples (25).
+Also, Behvandi et al. investigated 45 patients with primary headache symptoms referred to the neurology These patients responded clinic. perfectionism and intolerance of uncertainty scales.
+The results showed that emotionfocused integrated therapy based compassion reduced the intolerance of uncertainty and perfectionism in patients with primary headaches (26).In Mohammadi et al. assessed 45 spouses of veterans using the psychological-marital problems questionnaire of veterans' wives.
 They found that both CFT and EFT were effective in reducing the psychological-marital problems of veterans' wives (27).